AmoebaConsulting/yinsi/README.md

 yinsi
 =====

-Yinsi Mobile, a secure mobile voice communication app
+Yinsi Mobile, a secure mobile voice communication app for iOS.
+This is very much a work in progress and we don't suggest anyone uses it or anything like that yet ;-)

+We have written it using RubyMotion w/ ProMotion, TeaCup, and other popular gems.

+Docs, and a working app coming soon.